 In this article, I will be reviewing the possible ways to travel with a surfboard.
 Either by foot, car, scooter, bicycle, or by plane.
 Why to even go with a surfboard?
 Well, I think exploring the local coastline is something every surfer is dreaming of, but many of us won’t settle for that and try to explore the overseas territories as well.
 But what we all, surfers have in common is to find the perfect wave at the ideal spot.

-If you are privileged enough to live right by the ocean, you are better off just grabbing the board, tuck it under your shoulder, and hop to the beach.
+If you are privileged enough to live right by the ocean, you are better off just grabbing the board, tucking it under your shoulder, and hopping to the beach.
 But, in case you live more than a few blocks away, were running through the streets in your wetsuit might seem or feel odd, you could grab your wetsuit and a towel, get changed at a beach, and voila!
 Easy as that.

 Car – Your best companion to help transport the board further out from local surf breaks.
 There are two main options to transport your board while transporting it – inside or out.